 The registration requirement is different for branches, compared to a local company in Romania.
 In this case, it is advisable to discuss the matter with the experts at our law firm in Romania.

 In Romania, EORI numbers are obtained from the General Directorate of Customs which registers and assigns these unique numbers.
-The companies have to address the Regional Direction for excise and customs operations that cover the territorial jurisdiction in which the applicants are established or at custom offices (here only in exceptional cases).
+The companies have to address the Regional Direction for excise and customs operations that cover the territorial jurisdiction in which the applicants are established or at customs offices (here only in exceptional cases).
 The regional offices are located in the following cities: Bucharest, Timisoara, Iasi, Brasov, Galati, Craiova, Oradea and Constanta.

 Please feel free to reach out to our team of Romanian lawyers.
 We can help you register and comply with the ongoing regulations.
+If you are interested in starting a business in another country, such as the Netherlands, we can put you in touch with our local partners.

 Documents needed for the EORI application